openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizie-preprocessing/preprocessing-api-details.rst

 .. note::

    Custom pre-processing function should only insert node(s) after the input.
 It is done during model compilation.
 This function will NOT be called during the execution phase.
-This may appear to be complicated and require knowledge of :doc:`OpenVINO™ operations <openvino_docs_ops_opset>`.
+This may appear to be complicated and require knowledge of :doc:`OpenVINO™ operations <../../../../documentation/openvino-ir-format/operation-sets/available-opsets>`.

 If there is a need to insert additional operations to the execution graph right after the input, like some specific crops and/or resizes - Pre-processing API can be a good choice to implement this.